What’s a Laminectomy?

 Patients will discuss with their neurosurgeon about their qualifications for laminectomy surgery.
-Surgeons usually advise not to take any medicines like blood thinners before the time of operation.
+Surgeons usually advise not to take any medicines such as blood thinners before the time of operation.
 Patients need to avoid eating and drinking food for at least 12 hours before the surgery.
-Prior to the surgery, neurosurgeons will perform additional imaging tests like magnetic resonance imaging (MRI) to get more information about the spinal column and nerves.
+Prior to the surgery, neurosurgeons will perform additional imaging tests such as a magnetic resonance imaging (MRI) to get more information about the spinal column and nerves.

 How does a Spinal Surgeon perform Laminectomy?